-- 5.13 Section 2 (Contents Facts and Figures at page) highlights a higherthan-average unemployment rate and a lower- than-average annual income.
+- 5.21 Section 2 (Contents Facts and Figures at page) highlights a higherthan-average unemployment rate and a lower- than-average annual income.
 To assist in improving this or prevent further decline, existing employment floorspace should be protected.
-This principally relates to Trevol Business Park. - 5.14 In achieving environmental improvements throughout the town on an incremental basis over the plan period, it is intended that the environment for this investment will improve.
-A vision for what the Trevol Business Park should aspire to should be prepared. - 5.15 In Policy 5 of the Cornwall Local Plan Trevol Business Park is recognised as an existing strategically important employment site and therefore it will be safeguarded as a locally significant employment site.
+This principally relates to Trevol Business Park. - 5.22 In Policy 5 of the Cornwall Local Plan Trevol Business Park is recognised as an existing strategically important employment site and therefore it will be safeguarded as a locally significant employment site. - 5.23 According to the Site Allocations DPD inset map 14G Trevol Business Park, Torpoint is recognised as a strategically important employment site and therefore it will be safeguarded.